blissful-code/spirals-v1/README.md

 To try my hosted demo, navigate to https://blissful-code.github.io/spirals-v1/

-To run locally, open `index.html` in your browser to get started.
+To run locally, clone the repository and open `index.html` in your browser